-Engineering and Architectural Studies views Health, safety and wellbeing as being everyone's responsibility.
+The Faculty of Applied Technology views health, safety and wellbeing as being everyone's responsibility.

 This faculty is constantly reviewing and upgrading our policies and procedures, so we are moving towards industry standards (and above) where possible.
 This includes pivoting from old rules or routines to newer, safer practices so items may change from what is enclosed within this handbook on the date it was prepared.